 Ghosts and witches, murders, suicides, and kidnappings, paranormal experiences, psychics and fortune tellers, it's all at the theatre, and that doesn't include what happens on onstage.

-Deadman's Pond, on Signal Hill in St. John's, Newfoundland, was once used to dispose of the bodies of people hung on nearby Gibbet Hill.
+Deadman's Pond, on Signal Hill in St. John's, Newfoundland, was once used to dispose of the bodies of people executed on nearby Gibbet Hill.
 Is it any wonder that it has more than its share of ghosts?

 The legend of Princess Sheila NaGeira is well known throughout Newfoundland.
 She has inspired numerous articles, books, and even a couple of musicals.
 But just who was this mysterious person?